tappyness1/variational-autoencoder/README.md

 ## What has been done
 1. Set up the Architecture
 1. Set up loss function

-## What else needs to be done
-1. Set up the dataset and dataloader (mainly imagenet side)
+1. Set up the dataset and dataloader
 1. Set up the training, which could be better implemented admittedly.
-1. Set up validation, but only takes accuracy and loss.
+1. Set up validation to get validation loss.
 1. Results visualisation

+## What else needs to be done
-1. Remove hardcoded weights
+1. Nil

 ## How to run

 Make sure you change the directory of your data.
-I used the FashionMNIST and ImageNet.
+I used the FashionMNIST and Flowers102.

 ```
 python -m src.main
 ```

+## Visualisation
+Go to ./notebooks/model_out.ipynb to see how the model turned out.

 ## Resources